Ten Facts about Harpers Ferry

 Fact #9: A cavern just outside Harper's Ferry served as a hiding place for Confederate guerrilla raiders throughout the war.

 In November of 1864, in the midst of Gen. Philip Sheridan’s Shenandoah Valley campaign, Sheridan’s men became perplexed at Confederate partisan ranger Col. John Singleton Mosby’s ability to avoid detection and capture by disappearing from his pursuers.
 While scouting for guerrillas, a Federal cavalryman accidentally made a shocking discovery just outside Harpers Ferry when he fell through a trapdoor in the floor of a burned and abandoned building.
 Beneath the trapdoor lay a tunnel leading to a stairway deep underground.
 Returning with a scouting party, the Federals descended the staircase into a cavern that they estimated was large enough to hold three hundred horses.
 There was only one opening into the room, a space so narrow that only one horse could enter at a time, and only after wading through three feet of water.
 The entry was covered by brush and rocks, and was marked by a high cliff to mark the hideout.
 The room, they quickly realized, belonged to Col. Mosby and his band of rangers, allowing them to evade capture by Federal forces.

 Fact #10: The Civil War Trust has saved 325 acres of land Harpers Ferry.

 Harpers Ferry today has remained remarkably well preserved.
 The National Park Service has preserved the majority of the battlefield at Harpers Ferry, yet there are still significant pieces of the battlefield that remain threatened by development.
-In 2002, the Civil War Trust successfully saved 325 acres of endangered land at Harpers Ferry, and is currently working to save an essential tract of battlefield land on Bolivar Heights.
+In 2002, the Civil War Trust successfully saved 325 acres of endangered land at Harpers Ferry, and in 2013 saved an essential tract of battlefield land on Bolivar Heights.